robmoss/previous-robmoss.github.io/README.md

   See `site.licenses` in `_config.yml` for a predefined list of CC licenses.

+Comments can be embedded in the YAML front matter:

+    ---
+    comments:
+    - author: John Doe
+      date: January 1, 2000
+      text: |
+        This is how you embed a comment in the YAML front matter so that it will be displayed at the bottom of the post.
+    - author: Jane Doe
+      date: January 2, 2000
+      text: |
+        You can even embed multiple paragraphs.</p>

+        <p>Just remember that the comment text, as a whole, will be contained
+        within a paragraph element.
+So you only need tags between paragraphs.
+    ---

 ## Posts by category

 Lists the most recent posts belonging to a single category, or across all